rdmorganiser/rdmo-docs/docs/management/catalog-development.md

 ![](../_static/img/how-to-guide/empty_page.PNG)
 > *Empty Project Page*

 The Page on the left shows the Question about the funding body, and the Page on the right allows users to create different tabs (one for each dataset).
-For information about the creator(s) of the dataset(s), different creators can be added using the green button.
+For information about the creator(s) of the dataset(s), different creators can be added using the button below the last creator.

 ### Initial setup